top of page

 TRIANON

-The Elephants of Trianon is an augmented-reality audiovisual installation that extends a series of public murals into an interactive spatial sound environment.
+The Elephants of Trianon is an augmented-reality audiovisual installation that extends a series of public murals into a large-scale spatial sound environment.
 The original work consists of ten adjacent murals painted on garage doors in a public alley; these form part of a larger international body of public mural works by the artist.
-For the International Computer Music Conference, the project is presented as a free-standing installation at TU Hamburg-Harburg using ten large construction-fence banners, each displaying one mural.
-These images are activated with a custom Augmented Reality app designed for The Elephants of Trianon.
-The mobile app responds to these images only and so must be pointed at one of them to activate.
+For the International Computer Music Conference 2026, the project was presented as a free-standing installation at TUHH Hamburg-Harburg using ten large construction-fence banners, each displaying one mural.
+These images were activated with a custom Augmented Reality app designed for The Elephants of Trianon.
+The mobile app responds to these images and so must view at least one of them to activate.

-Using a custom mobile app, visitors’ devices recognize each mural and anchor a corresponding three-dimensional audiovisual scene in space.
+Using the mobile app, visitors’ devices recognize each mural and anchor a corresponding three-dimensional audiovisual scene in space.
 As visitors move through the installation and activate additional murals, these scenes accumulate and blend, creating a continuously evolving environment rather than a sequence of isolated works.
-The installation therefore functions as a spatial composition shaped by listener movement, attention, and duration of engagement.
+The installation therefore functions as a spatial composition shaped by listener movement, attention, and duration of engagement as is scaled by the size and positions of the images.

 The soundscape combines field recordings made in Bali, New Orleans, and Chicago with instrumental layers and voices in ten languages.
 Animated three-dimensional forms—birds, bats, dogs, elephants, rabbits, and celestial figures—appear among the murals, along with subtle video textures and custom shaders that bring painted elements into motion.
 Some virtual elements are not confined to a single mural but move through the installation space, responding to the physical layout and dimensions of the exhibition environment.